 Disney Cruise Line - Final Grade: "A-"

 Disney’s four ships have installed advanced sewage treatment systems, resulting in a grade of A for the company’s 100 percent sewage treatment score.
-In total, three of Disney’s ships have installed scrubbers or shore power capability, giving the company a C- in this category.
-The Disney Wonder traveled to Alaska in 2011, 2012, 2013 and 2014 and received no violations of state water pollution standards, giving Disney a 100 percent for water quality compliance in Alaska.
-Disney was also the only cruise line that responded to our inquiries about environmental practices, awarding them an A for transparency.
+In total, 73 percent of Disney’s ships that dock at a port with shoreside power are plug-in capable.
+Three Disney ships are equipped with shoreside power hookups—the Disney Dream, Disney Fantasy, and Disney Wonder.
+Disney Dream and Disney Fantasy are currently not being sent to ports where shoreside power is offered, so for purposes of determining Disney’s air pollution reduction grade, these ships were only given half credit, giving the company a D+ in this category.
+The Disney Wonder traveled to Alaska annually from 2011 to 2018 and received no violations of state water pollution standards, giving Disney a 100 percent for water quality compliance in Alaska.
+Disney was also the only cruise line that responded to our inquiries about its environmental practices, awarding them an A for transparency.

 Disney Cruise Line - Cruise Ship Fleet

 Grading Methodology For The 2019 Cruise Ship Report Card